 Pebble Beach Pro-Am

-Friday: Partly Cloudy with a chance of rain.
-High of 81 degrees.
-Winds at 7-to-13 MPH.
+Friday: Light rain showers with a high of 87 degrees.
+Winds at 6 to 10 MPH.

 Golfers to Watch